 Fan Disservice: When the MLB brought in a dress code for reporters banning tank tops, flip flops and short skirts Woody Paige said he'd go to the first game wearing all three.
 He lost points for it.

-Flipping the Bird: After Woody Paige used his fingers to count how many technicals Blake Griffin had (and lost points and the lead because his thumb stuck out, resulting in 17 instead of 16,) Reali eliminated him, but not before Woody showed another 16 fingers, with the last one being the middle finger.
+Flipping the Bird: After Paige used his fingers to count how many technicals Blake Griffin had (and lost points and the lead because his thumb stuck out, resulting in 17 instead of 16,) Reali eliminated him, but not before Woody showed another 16 fingers, with the last one being the middle finger.

-Guest Host: Pablo Torre filled in for Reali in August 2014 so Tony could be with his wife and newborn daughter.
+Guest Host: Pablo Torre filled in for Reali in August 2014 so Reali could be with his wife and newborn daughter.
 He also took over Reali's positions on Pardon the Interruption during the same time.

 The Points Mean Nothing: A very borderline example, as the points allow panelists to keep talking with the eventual winner getting "face time" at the end, but they are awarded and taken away so arbitrarily that it's hard to take it seriously as any sort of measure.